 One has to groom his pet after a specific interval of time.

 One has to tutor his kids every day or two.

-All those services that can be provided on a regular schedule and tick off the items on your To-do list come under this business model.
+All those services that can be provided regularly and tick off the items on your To-do list come under this business model.

 To put it simply:

-This business model helps a business to simplify the life of his customer.
+This business model helps a business to simplify the life of its customer.